cbonoz/lisk21/README.md

 ## LiskCollectible

-Turn any collection of files into a sellable NFT backed by Lisk.
+Enables anyone to sell the rights to a group of documents or property as an ownable NFT backed by Lisk.

 ## Inspiration